utopicnarwhal/utopic_tor_onion_proxy/README.md

 ## What is this?
 This is a Flutter Plugin for Android, based on code from [Tor Onion Proxy Library](https://github.com/thaliproject/Tor_Onion_Proxy_Library) and [Tor Android](https://github.com/guardianproject/tor-android).

-Check out the example app included in this repo for reference on how to use this library with cURL (the only way in Dart to connect through SOCKS4a proxy).
+Check out the example app included in this repo for reference on how to use this library with sockets.

 ## Currently used Tor version